cblock/yui-minify-resources/README.md

+# YUI Minify Resources Plugin is deprecated #
+With the deprecation of the YUI Compressor tool (http://www.yuiblog.com/blog/2012/10/16/state-of-yui-compressor/) this grails plugin has been deprecated too!
+You may still wish to use it in your projects but please be aware that no supprt and no bugfixing is provided.

-This plugin integrates with Grails' resources framework to automatically compress javascript and css files using the YUI Compressor tool (http://developer.yahoo.com/yui/compressor/).
+YUI minify resources integrates with Grails' resources framework to automatically compress javascript and css files using the YUI Compressor tool (http://developer.yahoo.com/yui/compressor/).

-By default, in this alpha, all files ending with .css and .js will be compressed all other files including files ending with .min.js or .min.css are ignored.

-Read the plugin documentation at http://www.grails.org/plugin/yui-minify-resources for more details.
+Read the full plugin documentation at http://www.grails.org/plugin/yui-minify-resources for more details.